jy0205/LaVIT/README.md

 random.seed(42)
 torch.manual_seed(42)

-# The local directory you save the LaVIT pre-trained weight
+# The local directory you save the LaVIT pre-trained weight,
+# it will automatically download the checkpoint from huggingface
 model_path = '/path/LaVIT_weight'

 # Using BFloat16 during inference